Skip to main content

 • There is no automatic fallback from IPA to rewrite.

-For most applications, create a stable dictionary such as brand-pronunciations and reuse it by name.
+For most applications, create a stable dictionary such as support-pronunciations and reuse it by name.
 Use dictionary_id only when your application needs an immutable machine reference.
 Keep dictionaries scoped to a domain, product line, or voice style.
 For WebSocket sessions, set the default dictionary in init, then override individual turns only when needed.